httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # HTTP Header Fields and Processing Rules {#headers}

 This document designates the following headers, defined further in Sections {{<header}}
-and {{<chain-header}} respectively, to carry the client certificate information of a mutually authenticated TLS connection.
+and {{<chain-header}}, respectively, to carry the client certificate information of a mutually authenticated TLS connection.
 The headers convey the information from the reverse proxy to the origin server.